SoftwareAG/c8y-docs/content/reference/tenants-bundle/tenants.md

 Resource  |  Description
 ------|-------------
-Collection resource  |  Retrieves tenants <br>Accessible by url <kbd>/tenant/tenants</kbd>
+Tenant collection |  Retrieves tenants <br>Accessible by url <kbd>/tenant/tenants</kbd>
-Resource  |  Represents an individual tenant that can be viewed <br>Accessible by url <kbd>/tenant/tenants/&lt;tenantId></kbd>
+Tenant  |  Represents an individual tenant that can be viewed <br>Accessible by url <kbd>/tenant/tenants/&lt;tenantId></kbd>
-Application reference collection resource  |  Retrieves applications <br>Accessible by url <kbd>/tenant/tenants/&lt;tenantId>/applications</kbd>
+Application reference collection  |  Retrieves applications <br>Accessible by url <kbd>/tenant/tenants/&lt;tenantId>/applications</kbd>
-Application reference resource  |  Represents an individual application reference that can be viewed <br>Accessible by url <kbd>/tenant/tenants/&lt;tenantId>/applications/&lt;applicationId></kbd>
+Application reference  |  Represents an individual application reference that can be viewed <br>Accessible by url <kbd>/tenant/tenants/&lt;tenantId>/applications/&lt;applicationId></kbd>
-Option collection resource  |  Enables creating new options and viewing existing ones <br>Accessible by url <kbd>/tenant/options</kbd>
+Option collection  |  Enables creating new options and viewing existing ones <br>Accessible by url <kbd>/tenant/options</kbd>
-Option resource  |  Represents an individual option that can be viewed and modified <br>Accessible by url <kbd>/tenant/options/&lt;optionCategory>/&lt;optionKey></kbd>
+Option  |  Represents an individual option that can be viewed and modified <br>Accessible by url <kbd>/tenant/options/&lt;optionCategory>/&lt;optionKey></kbd>
-Usage statistics resources  |  Returns information on the request load and database usage of tenants Current tenant resource  |  Represents user data for the current logged service user
+Usage statistics  |  Returns information on the request load and database usage of tenants Current tenant  |  Represents user data for the current logged service user

 > **Important**: For all PUT/POST requests, the "Accept" header shall be provided, otherwise an empty response body will be returned.

 ### <a name="tenant-id-and-domain"></a> Tenant ID and tenant domain

-The tenant ID is a unique identifier across all tenants, e.g. t07007007, and it cannot be changed after tenant creation.
+The tenant ID is a unique identifier across all tenants in Cumulucity, e.g. t07007007, and it cannot be changed after tenant creation.
 It is recommended to use auto-generated tenant IDs which follow the format t<number>.

 The location where a tenant can be accessed is called tenant domain, e.g. _mytenant.cumulocity.com_.
 It needs to be unique across all tenants and it can be changed after tenant creation.

 In general, the tenant domain should be used for communication if it is known.
+There are no differences to be expected in the behavior when using either the tenant ID or the tenant domain.